-- Service cost - Net interest on the net retirement benefits obligation or asset - Remeasurements on the net retirement benefits obligation or asset non-routine settlements are recognized as expense in the consolidated statement of income.
+- Service cost - Net interest on the net retirement benefits obligation or asset - Remeasurements on the net retirement benefits obligation or asset

+Service costs which include current service costs, past service costs and gains or losses on non-routine settlements are recognized as expense in the consolidated statement of income.
 Past service costs are recognized when plan amendment or curtailment occurs.
 These amounts are calculated periodically by independent qualified actuaries.